 The reason you would do it this way is to have the background movement be consistent.
 If the pictures on the wall are in different places when you connect the two scenes, it will be very noticeable.

 How did this video come to be?
 What led to the idea of using multiple monitors?

 DH: The credit for this, once again, goes to my boss.
 We have a “room” called the “Immersion Center” at all three of our locations.
 We invite clients and prospects for meetings to show visually how we can help them engage employees while keeping their healthcare costs down.
 One of the ways we do this is to show multiple videos using a wall that has three large TV screen monitors.
-Because there are multiple people attending, everyone has a good view and it makes watching more fun.
+Because there are multiple people attending, everyone has a good view, making watching more fun.
 It’s innovative, just like our approach to taking care of our clients.

 What technology was used to sync across multiple monitors?

 DH: The process was done entirely in-house.
 You can buy complicated, expensive equipment that will put your video on multiple screens, but this will greatly limit what you can do.
 All it does is expand the video which means parts of it will be hidden (including any text) by the edging of the monitors.
 In my opinion, it is a waste of time and money.

 My normal video sequence size in Premiere Pro is 1920 x 1080 HD.
 1920 x 3 = 5760.
 I start by making a sequence of 5760 (W) x 1080 (H).
 Then I add two vertical lines showing three sections.
 After putting a few scenes together you will need to play it on the monitors to adjust these lines.
 The placement will depend on the mounting of the monitors and their edging size.
 From here, be creative about the way the scenes enter, exit, and which screen they show on.
 Save color backgrounds in Vyond so you can be consistent with what shows on the screens.
 This is a fun project and not as difficult as it appears.